Categories

 I just need to know what options I may have.
 As to be honest seriously how is it they can find you in the first place????
 What happened to privacy????
 I don't know but they only way they can find out these information if it's through ATO... as they have all your details???

-Reply from rare-japan 5 months ago.
+Reply from robyn 3 months ago.

 If you have debt in NZ and are living in Australia, it is possible for the NZ creditor to seek a court judgment against you, firstly in NZ.
 The creditor can then register the judgment in Australia so it becomes enforceable here.